clvrmktg/clvr/content/bahamas-web-design-services/seo-bahamas/index.md

 description = "We track rankings, traffic, and performance — adjusting your strategy for long-term results." icon = "insights.svg"

+# Why It Matters

+[why]
+text = """
+Even the best-looking website won’t help if no one can find it.
+Search engines are how most people discover businesses today, and ranking low means lost traffic and missed opportunities.

+We focus on strategies that improve your visibility, build credibility with search engines, and connect you with the customers already searching for your services in The Bahamas.
+"""

 # The Process
 [[process.items]]
 title = "Audit"